Dog in Clinic

 Can Vetmedin and Enalapril Be Taken Together?

 Yes, they can if your vet prescribes it.
-Please get in touch with your vet before giving any medications and vitamins with Vetmedin.
+Don’t hesitate to contact your vet before giving any medications and vitamins to your pet.

 Can Vetmedin and Furosemide Be Taken Together?

 The half-life of pimobendan in the blood is 0.4 hours, and the half-life of its metabolite is two hours.
-Vetmedin withdrawal is by excretion in the bile and then feces.
+The medicine withdrawal is by excretion in the bile and then feces.
 Pimobendan is 90–95% bound to plasma proteins in circulation.

 What Will Happen If I Stop Giving My Dog Vetmedin?